-Education is something of a paradox.
-On the one hand, education is one of the few areas where the Grand Duchy falls below some of neighbours in the OECD Better Life Index, yet is one of the few countries in the world that as a 100% literacy rate for children aged of 15.
+Education is something of a paradox in Luxembourg.
+On the one hand, education is one of the few areas where the Grand Duchy falls below some of neighbours in the OECD Better Life Index, yet is one of the few countries in the world that has a 100% literacy rate for children that are 15 years of age.

-State schools are free of charge for expats that are registered on the social security.
-However, lessons are taught in one or all three of the official languages; German, French or Luxembourgish.
+State schools are free of charge for expats that are registered with Luxembourgish social security.
+However, lessons are taught in one or all three of the official languages: German, French or Luxembourgish.
 Students must be proficient in all three languages in order to graduate.

-Expat children typically attend one of the International Schools, but tuition fees are high.
-Fees cost around €3,000 for pre-school and up to €18,500 a year for 16 year olds.
-Fees go up each year according to the age of students.
+Expat children typically attend one of the international schools, but tuition fees are high.
+Fees cost around €3,000 for pre-school and up to €18,500 a year for 16-year olds.
+Fees increase each year according to the age of students.
 There is also additional one-time application and entrance fee to enrol your children.

-University fees are much less expensive and start around €600 per semester for a bachelors course together with a €100 registration fee per semester.
+University fees are much less expensive and start around €600 per semester for a bachelor’s degree course together with a €100 registration fee per semester.

 Luxembourg prices: Healthcare